-This bill would permit counties, municipalities, and certain authorities to establish stormwater utilities and related fees and other charges.
+This bill would authorize counties, municipalities, and certain authorities to establish stormwater utilities and related fees and other charges.

 Any county, municipality, or authority that establishes a stormwater utility under the bill would be authorized to charge and collect reasonable fees and other charges to recover the utility's costs for stormwater management.
 These fees and other charges would be collected from the owner or occupant, or both, of any real property from which originates stormwater runoff which enters the stormwater management system or the waters of the State.
 Any fee or other charge would be based on a fair and equitable approximation of the proportionate contribution of stormwater runoff from a real property.
-In establishing fees and other charges, a county, municipality, or authority would be required to provide a partial fee reduction in the form of a credit for any property which has installed and is operating and maintaining stormwater best management practices that reduce, retain, or treat stormwater onsite.
-Counties, municipalities, and authorities would also be required to provide an additional credit to any property which has installed and is operating and maintaining green infrastructure onsite.
-Land actively devoted to agriculture or horticulture (i.e., farmland assessment) would be exempt from any fees and other charges under the bill.
+In establishing fees and other charges, a county, municipality, or authority would be required to provide a partial fee reduction in the form of a credit for any property that complies with the State or local stormwater management standards that were in place at the time the system was approved.
+A county, municipality, or authority would be required to provide an additional credit for any property which has installed and is operating and maintaining current stormwater best management practices that reduce, retain, or treat stormwater onsite.
+A county, municipality, or authority would be required to provide an additional credit for any property which has installed and is operating and maintaining green infrastructure onsite.
+Under the bill, land actively devoted to agriculture or horticulture would be exempt from any stormwater fee or other charge.

-A county, municipality, or authority would be permitted to use fees and other charges collected through the stoarmwater utility for a variety of stormwater-related purposes.
+A county, municipality, or authority would be permitted to use stormwater utility fees and other charges for a variety of stormwater-related purposes outlined in the bill.
 Any county, municipality, or authority that collects fees and other charges under the bill would be required to remit to the State Treasurer annually an amount equal to five percent of all such fees and other charges, or \$50,000, whichever amount is less.
 The State Treasurer would deposit these moneys into the "Clean Stormwater and Flood Reduction Fund," established in the bill.
-Moneys deposited in the fund would be specifically dedicated and used by the DEP only to fund planning, implementation, and coordination activities related to stormwater utilities in the State, water quality monitoring and assessment, point and non-point source water pollution reduction projects, implementation of the DEP's stormwater management program, and a public education and outreach program relating to stormwater management.
+Moneys deposited in the fund would be specifically dedicated and used by the DEP to fund planning, implementation, and coordination activities related to stormwater utilities in the State, water quality monitoring and assessment, point and non-point source water pollution reduction and outreach program relating to stormwater management.
 To the extent surplus revenue is collected, the bill would permit counties and municipalities to transfer up to five percent of the annual costs of operation of the stormwater utility to the local budget.